 [Scenario analysis results]

-As a result of the scenario analysis, we found that in both the 1.5℃/2℃ and 4℃ scenarios, failure to keep up with changes in consumer lifestyles and damage to our reputation due to delays in responding to climate change mitigation and adaptation are major risks for our corporate group.
-However, we believe that by building a business strategy that can quickly respond to both the 1.5℃/2℃ and 4℃ worlds ahead of our competitors through continuous scenario analysis, we can turn risks into opportunities.
+As a result of the scenario analysis, we found that in both the 1.5℃/2℃ and 4℃ scenarios, failure to keep up with changes in consumer lifestyles and damage to our reputation due to delays in responding to climate change mitigation and adaptation are significant risks for our Group.
+However, we believe that by developing and implementing a business strategy that can quickly respond to both the 1.5℃/2℃ and 4℃ world scenarios ahead of our competitors through continuous scenario analysis, we can turn risks into opportunities.

-However, as regulations on energy conservation and the conversion to zero-emission buildings progress toward decarbonization, regulations on greenhouse gas emissions are strengthened, and we respond to the accompanying changes in social awareness, we believe that the growing demand for products with high energy efficiency and low greenhouse gas emissions also represents an opportunity for our corporate group, which operates home appliances and renovation businesses.
+However, as regulations on energy conservation and zero-energy buildings progress toward decarbonization, and regulations on greenhouse gas emissions are strengthened, and we respond to the accompanying changes in social awareness, we believe that the growing demand for products with high energy efficiency and low greenhouse gas emissions also represents an opportunity for our Group, which operates home appliances and renovation businesses.

 In the 4°C scenario, natural disasters will become more severe, resulting in damage from disasters, and supply chain disruptions will cause delivery delays, resulting in lost sales opportunities.
-However, as the average temperature rises, energy consumption by air conditioning equipment will increase to keep the temperature and humidity constant within the company, and air conditioning costs are expected to increase.
-We believe that the growing demand for energy-efficient air conditioning equipment will also be an opportunity for our corporate group.
+However, as the average temperature rises, energy consumption by air conditioners will increase to keep the room temperature and humidity constant within the company, and air conditioning costs are expected to increase.
+We believe that the growing demand for energy-efficient air conditioners will also be an opportunity for the Group.

-By identifying the impact of climate-related risks through this scenario analysis and considering countermeasures, the Group aims to reduce business risks, realize opportunities for value creation, and ensure sustainable and stable profits over the long term.
+By identifying the impact of climate-related risks through this scenario analysis and considering countermeasures, we aim to reduce risks to our group's business, realize opportunities for value creation, and ensure sustainable and stable profits over the long term.

-Our main risks and opportunities are as follows.
+The main risks and opportunities facing the Group are as follows:

 Identifying risks and opportunities posed by climate change